 The gameplay of Nier Replicant feels slower than what's present in Nier: Automata, though the developer interview makes it clear that its speed will be raised a bit.
-We'll have to get a concrete look at gameplay before we can know how much has actually changed.
+While Square Enix hasn't officially posted gameplay, YouTube channel GamersPrey rounded up the gameplay footage shown during the TGS live stream.

 Which version of Nier is being remade?

 One of the most confusing aspects of the original Nier is that multiple versions of the game with different protagonists and some different story elements exist.
 The Replicant version of Nier that is being remade has never even been released in the West.
 The version of Nier released in North America in 2010 has been deemed Nier Gestalt and has some clear differences from Replicant.

 The biggest change is with the protagonist.
 In Nier Gestalt, the protagonist was a grisly old man that was Yonah's father.
 In Replicant, you control Yonah's brother which ends up changing how most of the game's relationships feel.
 Each version of Nier also has some unique music tracks.
 Overall, Nier Replicant is generally seen as the best and "truer" version of Nier, so it makes sense that Square Enix would remake that version.